QuentinRa/intellij-ocaml-plugin/README.md

 * [x] **Using a bundle** (possible support for Localization later)
 * [x] Working in minor IDEs (CLion, PHPStorm, etc.)

+## 🛣️ Project Notes

+To update the gradle project to the latest version:

+* The plugin is based on [the official template](https://github.com/JetBrains/intellij-platform-plugin-template)
+* Manually check important files for changes (`build.gradle.kts`, `gradle/libs.versions.toml`, `gradle/wrapper/gradle-wrapper.properties`, etc.)

 ## 📄 License

 This project is [MIT licensed](LICENSE).